 - May have stopped and restarted on numerous occasions

 How to qualify for inpatient alcohol rehab?

-Inpatient rehab is a treatment facility that has been created specifically for the detox and treatment of drug/alcohol dependency and overuse.
+Inpatient alcohol rehab is a treatment facility that has been created specifically for the detox and treatment of drug/alcohol dependency and overuse.
 A residential facility this form of rehab delivers psychosocial interventions to treat the condition of the patient post detox.

 Qualification for inpatient alcohol rehab may be due to a variety of reasons.
 The individual may have become dependent on drugs/alcohol and find they have lost the ability to stop by their means and require a professional intervention away from their home environment and the ability to secure drugs/alcohol for personal use.